 Balance of payments – commentary

-The outflow of capital on the financial account (net lending) totalled CZK 29.1 billion owing to growth in assets and a drop in liabilities.
-The net inflow of foreign direct investment reached CZK 5.1 billion.
-Net reinvested earnings amounted to CZK 6.8 billion.
-The inflow of portfolio investment amounting to CZK 15.6 billion (net borrowing) was affected on the liabilities side by growth in non-residents’ investment, especially in government bonds.
+The outflow of capital on the financial account (net lending) totalled CZK 16.9 billion owing to assets rising faster than liabilities.
+The net inflow of foreign direct investment was CZK 5.1 billion, of which estimated reinvested earnings were CZK 6.2 billion.
+The net portfolio investment outflow of CZK 44.2 billion (net lending) was due mainly to a decline in the volume of investment by non-residents in bank bonds.

 Direct and portfolio investment

-Other investment recorded an outflow of funds (net lending) of CZK 52.4 billion.
-The other capital outflow was due chiefly to a change in the short-term international position of the banking sector (a decrease in short-term liabilities).
-Transactions for CNB clients resulted in a decrease in international reserves of CZK 2.9 billion (adjusted for valuation differences).
+Other investment recorded an inflow of capital (net borrowing) of CZK 38.3 billion.
+The inflow in other capital was due primarily to a change in the banking sector’s short-term international position.
+Transactions for CNB clients resulted in an increase in the CNB’s international reserves of CZK 16.3 billion (adjusted for valuation changes).